hlucey/third-party/index.md

   The email includes the link to where your getting started documentation is published.
 Save the URL, because you use it as you're working in the resource management console.
   {: tip}

-* In the resource management console, you integrate your offering into {{site.data.keyword.Bluemix_notm}} by defining your offering, building pricing plans, enabling security, and managing the deployment of your offering in different {{site.data.keyword.Bluemix_notm}} environments.
+* In the resource management console, integrate your offering into {{site.data.keyword.Bluemix_notm}} by defining your offering, building pricing plans, enabling security, and managing the deployment of your offering in different {{site.data.keyword.Bluemix_notm}} environments.

 For more details, see [Developing and publishing an integrated billing service](/docs/third-party/integrated-billing-service.html)